gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-05-19-whats-up-with-mastodon-and-referer-headers.md

 ---

-[^1]: I was today years old when I realized that "Referer" isn't spelled correctly.
+[^1]: I only realized today that "Referer" isn't spelled correctly.
 Apparently this is a spelling mistake that was [locked into the specification in 1996](https://en.wikipedia.org/wiki/HTTP_referer#Etymology).
 I guess I've gotten away this long without realizing it because I've been saved by HTTP libraries?